rhematt/rhematt.github.io/CSRBC23/index.md

 # Draft Program
 The program is currently being finalised and is subject to more detail and some changes.

+[Click here](https://calendar.google.com/calendar/ical/49ec9a04c54b5088c1197313be6251a0e98dad2b313016b74a75f71b64a20857%40group.calendar.google.com/public/basic.ics) to connect this program to your device in iCal format (Public Google Calender).

 ## Week 1
 ### Monday 16 January – University of Adelaide
 |<img width=100/>Time|<img width=400/>Event|<img width=200/>Comments|<img width=200/>Location|